BrandonXu6106/obsidianpublish/content/thoughts/federation.md

 > In a federated network, users are still interacting with a server, but anyone can run a server that interoperates with others in the network, giving users more providers to choose from

-Designing in such a way that new instances of any [[decentralization#Centralization|centralized]] function are relatively easy to create and can maintain [[interoperability|interoperability]] and connectivity with other instances.
+Designing in such a way that new instances of any [[decentralization.md#Centralization|centralized]] function are relatively easy to create and can maintain [[interoperability.md|interoperability]] and connectivity with other instances.